By GARY FERRINGTON

 That January 16, 2016 “Man of Words” concert, the second in the quartet’s upcoming season, exemplifies the Delgani Quartet’s 2015-16 four-concert series celebrating Oregon art.
 Founded last year, the ensemble aims to create new multidisciplinary works of art that are distinctly Oregonian and will exist beyond the scope of these performances, so each performance this season will feature a collaboration with at least one Oregon artist from the realms of music, theater, and the visual arts.

-Delgani’s second season is as contemporary as it is collaborative.
+Delgani’s first full season is as contemporary as it is collaborative.
 For its inaugural November 17 “New Beginnings” concert, the ensemble has commissioned a work by Oregon composer Terry McQuilkin to be performed in addition to the first quartets by Mendelssohn and Prokofiev.
 “We contacted many composers across the country, but commissioned Terry simply because we all really enjoy his music!”
 Quesada explained.
 “While at the University of Oregon, our violinists Wyatt True and Jannie Wei heard Terry’s piece Celestial Fantasy performed by their teacher Fritz Gearhart and were very impressed with the piece and the string writing.”

 It will also perform “Estampie,” by Portland-born composer Lou Harrison from his String Quartet Set and leading contemporary American composer Jennifer Higdon’s Sky Quartet, inspired by landscapes of the western U.S. The season also includes music by two more American composers, George Gershwin and William Grant Still, along with Boccherini, Pujol, Ginastera, Prokofiev, and Mendelssohn.